 Whether male or female, young or old, all readers will get lost in the conformity and closeness in Louisa May Alcott’s Little Women.
 Although often described as a thwarted look at female oppression, the story actually provides a preface on the enlightenment and change to come by way of the March daughters in Massachusetts.
 Despite the evolution of gender roles, some characteristics of the fairer sex still remain.

 Based somewhat on Alcott’s adolescence with her sisters during the civil war, the passage of time has no effect on the entertaining trance that is female coming of age and interpersonal relationships with both sexes and all generations.
 Now in a time when gender roles and the plight of women is still in the forefront of our society, traveling back when those struggles began is enlightening for any reader.

-Following Celie over forty years of hardship, abuse and bigotry, the reader will feel her pain and her strength as she never gives up her dream of reuniting with her sister someday.
-So many have been separated from family under more modern, but similar circumstances.
+Following Celie over forty years of hardship, abuse, and bigotry, the reader will feel her pain and her strength as she never gives up her dream of reuniting with her sister someday.
+So many have been separated from the family under more modern, but similar circumstances.